Page Banner

 There is no comprehensive permit that covers all aspects of large projects, including mines.
 An applicant may have to consider the requirements of several regulatory agencies.
 Each agency may regulate only the specific activities based on authority granted by Congress, the Florida Legislature or county commission.
 To start construction, the applicant must have all necessary federal, state and local approvals.

 An Environmental Resource Permit (ERP) is required for fuller’s earth mines not included in a conceptual reclamation plan prior to July 1, 1996.
-The Mining and Mitigation Program reviews applications for Environmental Resource Permits (ERPs) and state of Florida 404 Permits.
+The Mining and Mitigation Program reviews applications for Environmental Resource Permits (ERPs).
 Activities that typically require an ERP include dredging and filling located in, on or over wetlands or other surface waters, as well as the construction of structures.

 The permit governs the construction, alteration, operation, maintenance, repair, abandonment and removal of stormwater management systems, including dams, impoundments, reservoirs, appurtenant works and works.
 The rules used to implement the ERP are authorized under Chapter 373, F.S.
 ERPs are also subject to Chapter 403, F.S., which governs activities which may pollute ground or surface waters, including wetlands.